trailblazer/trailblazer-test/README.md

 ### mock_step
-This helper allows you to mock any step within given activity or deeply nested activities.
+This helper allows you to mock any step within a given or deeply nested activities.
 For example,

 ```ruby
 class Show < Trailblazer::Operation